daddyschmack/flex-layout/docs/documentation/fxLayout-API.md

-The [**fxLayout** directive](https://github.com/angular/flex-layout/blob/master/src/lib/flexbox/api/layout.ts#L60-L69) should be used on DOM containers whose children should layout or flow as the text direction along the main-axis or the cross-axis.
+The [**fxLayout** directive][Layout] should be used on DOM containers whose children should layout or flow as the text direction along the main-axis or the cross-axis.

 ```html
 <div fxLayout="row">